 In a medium bowl or mixer, cream together butter and sugar until smooth.
 Add in egg and vanilla.
 Gradually add in dry ingredients.
 Chill dough for about 15 min.

-Press dough in a nonstick pizza pan and bake in a preheated 375° oven 10-12 minutes.
+Press dough in a nonstick pizza pan (paid link) and bake in a preheated 375° oven 10-12 minutes.
 Cookie crust will be slightly brown.

 Using an electric mixer, combine the cream cheese, powdered sugar, vanilla and lemon until creamy.
 Add a few tablespoons of milk if the spreading consistency doesn’t seem right.